furjac/adult-prank/README.md

 4. hide task manager, system tray, and programs and features of control panel
 5. all the scripts will be hidden
 6. make sure that everything is working fine
+7. it self destroys and doesnt leave any hint behind

 # Antidote.exe